yarikleto/js-exercises/README.md

 ---

-Change a bit value of a bit vector (32 bits).
+Change a bit value of a bit vector to zero (32 bits).
 ```js
 const changeBitOfVector = (index, bitVector) => {
 // Your code